sarahnator/python-checkin/README.md

  * [ ] python interpreter for faster execution
  * [ ] ...

 ## Status
 Currently this project is not configured for use by the general public.
+This project is intended for use by members of Gifted Performance, as the program is designed to work specifically with spreadsheets of GP clients.
 Setup instructions/configuration below are incomplete as of yet.

-## Configuration
+## Configuration - needs updating
 * Gspread: Create credentials [here](https://gspread.readthedocs.io/en/latest/oauth2.html), follow the setup instructions detailed in [this post](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html)
 * Fitbit: Register personal application [here](https://dev.fitbit.com/apps/new), following these [instructions](https://towardsdatascience.com/collect-your-own-fitbit-data-with-python-ff145fa10873)
     * To configure the application to avoid webbrowser redirection for verification,  on the dev.fitbit page, go to MANAGE MY APPS > OAuth2.0 tutorial page.
 Under Flow Type, select Authorization Code Flow and fill in the form fields below.
 Store the Access Token and Refresh Token.